 As the patient, you have the right to request to receive your records in whichever format you would like.
 If your provider has that format readily available or easily convertible (such as electronic records already in an electronic health record system), then federal law says they must use that format.
 This means they cannot print out records and mail them if you requested digital records.

 There are many HIPAA-compliant secure digital transfer methods, including secure email (providers include Protonmail, Zoho Mail, and Mailbox) or drive-sharing services (it’s important they are HIPAA compliant).
-Many medical records aggregators like Guava also have their own secure way your provider can upload their records, where your records can then be accessed through the app.

 Your doctor is legally obliged to fulfill your request even if you request your records are sent through an insecure unencrypted email.
 However, this is not advised due to the limited security these email providers may offer, which could lead to your medical records being compromised.